bendiscover/youzer/README.md

 # youzer
-GitHub project for BuddyPress plugin Youzer.

-Submit all your customisations and we can help KaineLabs develop Youzer.
+Submit all your customisations and we can help KaineLabs develop the BuddyPress plugin Youzer.

 Note: If you are from KaineLabs, please DM me and I can transfer this ownership of this project to you.